(This essay first appeared on 3 Quarks Daily.)

 I’m a graduate of the elite Indian Institute of Technology (IIT) system.
 At a recent dinner party, a Brahmin friend and a hostel mate at IIT Kharagpur, criticized reservations on the grounds that they are socially divisive and instigate disharmony.
 I had to laugh.
 Isn’t the caste system all about social division, using graded notions of superior and inferior blood?
 Caste identities have been strong for ages; even today over 90% marry their own.
 If caste now also shapes political consciousness, it’s because, in part, its members share the experience of discrimination and inherited disadvantage.
 If the decibels have gone up, it’s because the lower-castes no longer tolerate the oppressive ‘harmony’ of the past.
 They want a piece of the pie, and they are seeking it via the ballot box.
 In another country, with the kind of inequities India has, the masses might have resorted to violent revolution long ago.

 As many historians of caste have noted, caste in the urban milieu has morphed to behave more like an ethnic community, whose members not only harbor notions of ‘ethnic’ distinctiveness but also a strong consciousness of rank vs. other caste communities.
 This continuing lack of egalitarianism then poisons urban civic life.
 It impacts hiring decisions; access to rental housing, health care, and public services; response from law enforcement; judicial verdicts; etc. In our age of economic liberalization, even the Indian private sector oozes discrimination from all its pores.
 A recent and extensive study, Blocked by Caste, decisively dispels the belief that the private sector is mostly caste-blind and hires based on ‘merit’.
 It shows that equally qualified Dalit and Muslim résumés are much less likely to get selected than upper-caste ones, and exposes other ‘hidden nuances of caste prejudice in the language of globalisation that contemporary India speaks.’
-The obvious question this study raises is: why shouldn’t affirmative action be part of the strategy for equalizing opportunity in the private sector?
-It also shows that the beneficiaries of reservation can travel only so far in the presence of entrenched discrimination in public life.
+In The Grammar of Caste: Economic Discrimination in Contemporary India, economist Ashwini Deshpande ‘uses rich empirical data to uncover how contemporary, formal, urban sector labour markets reflect a deep awareness of caste, religious, gender, and class cleavages.’
+She ‘argues that discrimination is neither a relic of the past nor is it confined to rural areas, but is very much a modern, formal sector phenomenon’.
+Even things like upper-caste food taboos—and the feelings of nausea and disgust they provoke—create barriers for the employment of even relatively privileged class Ashraf Muslims in urban India.
+The obvious question such studies raise is: why shouldn’t affirmative action be part of the strategy for equalizing opportunity in the private sector?
+Another implication of such entrenched discrimination in public life is that even the beneficiaries of reservation can travel only so far.
 (See an excellent survey of the reservations debate by Jayati Ghosh. )

 My friend, who is fairly representative of my other friends from IIT, had never even noticed that of the nine students in our IIT hostel wing, seven were Brahmins (excluding me and a Parsi boy), or the fact that our IIT faculty too was overwhelmingly drawn from the twice-born castes.
 This lack of awareness is another form of caste privilege.
 In 2011, only 2 out of 427 faculty members at IIT Chennai were SC; IIT Mumbai had zero.
 In 2010, even in Jawaharlal Nehru University, Delhi, ‘regarded as a bastion of progressive social scientists and historians—only 3.29 per cent of the faculty [was] Dalit and 1.44 per cent Adivasi, while the quotas are meant to be 15 per cent and 7.5 per cent, respectively.’
 Each year, both during and since our time at IIT, the SC/ST quota had gone largely unfilled for the incoming students.
 Even then, my friend had internalized a disproportionate sense of the ‘wrong’ of reservations eating away at the system.